How To Update WordPress Themes

 Learn how to easily update WordPress themes inside your dashboard …

-Backing up your site before making any changes to your site is essential.
-This way, if something goes wrong, you can always restore.
+Backing up your website before making any updates to your site is vital.
+This way, if things don’t go as planned, you can always restore.

-If you don’t want to perform manual backups, there are many free and paid WordPress plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your backup process here:
+If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your site backups here:

 2. Check The Changelog

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you are using, there may be some release notes accompanying an update listing new features, improvements, bug fixes or important changes in the new version.
+Depending on the theme you have installed, there may be a changelog file accompanying an update which provides an overview of any new features, improvements, security fixes or any other information pertaining to the new theme version.

 If the changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, it’s best to upgrade.
+Otherwise, you should upgrade.

 If you can, it’s a good idea to check the theme before installing it on your site.